Backbase/stream-services/README.md

 * [Stream DBS Clients](stream-dbs-clients/readme.md) -> The Stream DBS Clients are generated from Backbase OOTB specs and provide a reactive interface to interact with DBS services.
 * [Stream Portfolio](stream-portfolio) (Lib) → Allows ingestion into DBS in a controlled way.

+## Release Notes

+All notable changes to this project are documented in the [CHANGELOG.md](CHANGELOG.md) file.

 ## Stream API Documentation

 You can find listed here the API specification containing the opinionated model of the supported Stream Services